 The bedroom is the focus of this design and hence it is made to stand out with its wood veneer amidst an all-white interior.
 The design is spacious and comfortable.
 A small shelf above the bed provides extra space for keeping small stuff for regular use.
 White ceiling lights, as well as wall-mounted scones, provide ample light for a nighttime read.

 Small Kitchen with Bright White Theme

 The kitchen incorporates a galley layout to better utilize the limited space.
 One side of the layout works as a cooking area with a microwave, stove, and sink.
 The other side functions as a storage area with a countertop for serving and other needs.

 In order to counteract its windowless placement, ample integrated lights have been provided on both sides of the layout.
-The bright white theme is contrasted with strong grey lines to highlight the galley layout on both sides.
+The bright white theme contrasts with strong grey lines and highlights the galley layout on both sides.

 Comfortable Sitting Bench at Entryway

 The view from the entry hallway emphasizes the wood and white theme of the house with a wooden panel on one side and white cabins on the other.
 Ceiling lights help keep up the cheerful atmosphere created by the white décor.